Utah Liquor Laws

 Yes You Can Get A Drink In Utah

-I found when I got here, though, that if you wanted a drink, you could get one.
 But Utah liquor laws seemed to make it so much more difficult than in other places.
-And, even if it wasn’t, everyone I knew believed it was.
+And, even if it wasn’t, everyone I knew thought it was so they complained about it.
+So, what changed and why did we raise our glasses to it?

-• State liquor stores can now open on election days.
+• State-owned liquor stores could now operate on election days.

 • And it was all done with at least the tacit approval of the Mormon Church hierarchy.
 Always a major hurdle in Utah.

-So if you’ve heard about the weird Utah liquor laws and think you can’t get a drink, it's not true.
-As local long-time radio host Tom Barberi recently said, he never thought he’d see the day when adulthood was legislated in Utah.
+So, if you've heard the whispers of Utah's quirky liquor laws and think you can't wet your whistle, rest assured, that's a tall tale.
+Local radio host and long-time resident Tom Barberi once quipped that he never thought he’d see the day when adulthood was legislated in Utah.

-As the originator of the term "Utah by 5" (a reference to my Utes), Barberi is one of my favorite all-time Utah personalities.
+Barberi, originator of the term "Utah by 5" (a homage to my beloved Utah Utes), Barberi was one of my favorite all-time Utah personalities.
 Someone who came here like me from out-of-state and stayed here because he loved it.
 At least a lot of it.

 Have Something You Want To Sound Off About On Utah Liquor Laws?